swiftlang/swift-evolution/proposals/NNNN-array-uninitialized-initializer.md

 ## Introduction

-This proposal suggests a new initializer for `Array` and `ContiguousArray` that provide access to an array's uninitialized storage buffer.
+This proposal suggests a new initializer for `Array` and `ContiguousArray` that provides access to an array's uninitialized storage buffer.

 Swift-evolution thread: [https://forums.swift.org/t/array-initializer-with-access-to-uninitialized-buffer/13689](https://forums.swift.org/t/array-initializer-with-access-to-uninitialized-buffer/13689)